In today’s world, loss can come in many forms – here are some:

 - Divorce

-It is not useful to…
+It is not helpful to…

-- Try to fix the feelings
+- Try to “fix” the feelings

-- Tell the child not to “feel bad”
+- Tell the child not to “feel bad.”

-- Talk about the loss
+- Talk about your feelings

-It is normal for a child to…
+It is normal to…

 What to do